DOI-ONRR/doi-extractives-data/_states/MT.md

     In fiscal year 2016, resources extracted on state land in Montana included:

     * 1,349,558 barrels of crude oil
-    * 2,859,424 million cubic feet of natural gas
+    * 2,859,424 thousand cubic feet of natural gas
     * 4,748,656 short tons of coal

     For details about natural resource extraction on state-owned land, see annual reports produced by the [Minerals Management Bureau](http://dnrc.mt.gov/index/divisions/trust/minerals-management).